laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 _Sweeps on attacker health for Step in game holding defender health constant_ {:center}

+At high enough health values, the attacker is mostly doing step in 4, which is a completely safe move and only really leads to the defender going into switch stance if blocked.
+The main mixup being the uncommon step in 3 option to incentivize the defender into ducking or a step in 1+2 to try to get a positive frame advantage and thus the overall turn.

-At some point, the attacker completely changes the plan.
-The attacker forgoes the mostly safe option of doing step in 4, which can't lead to a combo for either the attacker or defender.
-Insetead, the attacker opts for a coin flip between the low step in 3 which gives frame advantage for the attacker if hit and the mid step in 2 which leads to a high damage combo if hit or the mid step in 1+2 which gives the turn back to the attacker even if blocked.
-The problem with all of these options for the attacker is that every single one of them leads to the attacker being comboed if the defender guesses correctly!
-It's the very definition of a high risk/high reward game.
+We can see that at some low enough health value, the attacker completely changes the strategy.
+The attacker no longer does step in 4, but ramps up the usage of step in 3 much more and adds in the step in 2 that can launch the defender for a big combo.
+However, all of these options lead to the attacker taking a big combo if the defender guards the correct way.
+The attacker is now opting for a high risk/high reward coin flip.

 The interesting thing is that the defender barely changes the strategy even as the attacker switches to the high risk/high reward strategy.
-The defender is more than willing to let the attacker hang themselves, probably because the odds of this game are in the defender's favor in these health advantages.
+The defender is more than willing to let the attacker take risky actions and hang themselves, probably because the odds of this game are in the defender's favor in the long run.
 The increase of the defender jabbing at 5 health for the attacker is probably just due to the jab hitting being an instant win for the defender at that point.